pauldotyu/aks-mcp/README.md

 #### Step 3: Start Using AKS-MCP

-Once started, the MCP server will appear in the **Copilot Chat: Configure Tools** dropdown under `MCP Server: AKS-MCP`, ready to enhance contextual prompts based on your AKS environment.
+Once started, the MCP server will appear in the **Copilot Chat: Configure Tools** dropdown under `MCP Server: AKS MCP`, ready to enhance contextual prompts based on your AKS environment.
 By default, all AKS-MCP server tools are enabled.
 You can review the list of available tools and disable any that are not required for your specific scenario.

 Try a prompt like *"List all my AKS clusters"*, which will start using tools from the AKS-MCP server.